 Merged photographs from these two dwellings, blend the boundaries, contrast the grandeur with the decrepitude, the luxuriant with the scant, the boundless with the chained to highlight these journeys.

-In the settlement called The Forest of Great Exuma, Bahamas, “Slave House” is locally referred to as ‘Nigga House’ owned by the Bowe’s.
+In the settlement called Williamstown, Little Exuma, Bahamas, “Slave House” is locally referred to as ‘Nigga House’ owned by the Bowe’s.
 It was the subject of the pivotal land tenure Bahamian case of 1961-62 under the 1959 Quieting of Titles Act which set the precedent of generation property land titles in the Bahamas.

 Waddesdon Manor was built between 1874-1889 in the style of a lavish French Chateau for Baron Ferdinand de Rothschild to house his extensive collection of art treasures and to entertain his aristocratic and royal friends in the English countryside such as Queen Victoria.
 It is now owned by The National Trust who has upheld its original grandeur.